seirios/BBPTopologySSCX/where_things_are_stored.md

 /gpfs/bbp.cscs.ch/project/proj64/

 **home/bolanos/2019-11-14_central_flick_full**
-4s simulation when we feed some stimulus (to be precised) to the central column (as defined by S.)
+4s simulation when we feed a flick stimulus (one spike in 16 fibers at 2s) to the central column (as defined by S.)

 **home/bolanos/2019-11-14_S1_slices**
 Subdivivision of the S1.v6 circuit into "horizontal" layer following the shape of the whole thing.